claudia-viaro/optimal_stopping-switching/README.md

 |20 |    100  |    33.671 |    1146.562|
 |20 |    110  |    42.954 |    1179.293|

-A version of the replication of the optimal stopping pricing from [Becker, Cheridito and Jetzen's paper](https://www.jmlr.org/papers/volume20/18-232/18-232.pdf) can be found here.
+A [version](https://github.com/claudia-viaro/optimal_stopping-switching/blob/main/optimal_stopping/optimal_stopping_V1.ipynb) of the replication of the optimal stopping pricing from [Becker, Cheridito and Jetzen's paper](https://www.jmlr.org/papers/volume20/18-232/18-232.pdf) can be found here.
 By inspecting the loss curves produced at each backward recursion, we can observe that the NN is not learning well <br />
 ![image](https://github.com/claudia-viaro/optimal_stopping-switching/blob/main/figures/loss_curves_optStopping.png)

+[Here](https://github.com/claudia-viaro/optimal_stopping-switching/blob/main/optimal_stopping/optimal_stopping_V2.ipynb) there is a second version, although not updated and possibly not that good (slow).

 ### Optimal switching

-Some [results](https://github.com/claudia-viaro/optimal_stopping-switching/blob/main/opt_switching_V3.ipynb) on the pricing of a Bermuda max-call option with start and stop decision, with final regime fixed:
+Some [results](https://github.com/claudia-viaro/optimal_stopping-switching/blob/main/optimal_switching/opt_switching_V3.ipynb) on the pricing of a Bermuda max-call option with start and stop decision, with final regime fixed:

 | d  | s_0 | Lower bound | Time  |
 |----|-----|-------------|-------|